Capenovus/UnknownBytePattern_ReplaceAll/README.md

 # UnknownBytePattern_ReplaceAll

-Replace all occurences of a byte pattern in a file with another pattern of the same length.
+Replace all occurrences of a byte pattern in a file with another pattern of the same length.
 May include unknowns, represented as "??".

+# Usage:

+  - Drag and Drop a file on the .exe or supply the path as a command argument and input the search pattern as well as the replacement pattern
+  - The Program will terminate unsuccessfully if:
+    - the file does not exist or no arguments are given
+    - the search pattern and the replacement pattern aren't of the same length
+    - an unknown error occurs

 # Example:
   - File contains the bytes ``` {61, 62, 63, 61, 61, 63} ``` ("abcaac")